havario/workflows/forge/frp/README.md

 ## Pull the image

+This pulls the latest release of FRP.

 ```shell
 docker pull honeok/frp
 ```

-This pulls the latest release of Xray-core.

 It can be found at [Docker Hub][3].